Day 1: Australia – – Lima

 Upon arrival, we take in breathtaking views and explore the circumference of the massive, lava-filled crater, over six miles across at its widest point.
 If we feel energetic enough, we can continue our hike to Volcan Chico, a secondary crater that has a wild landscape of puffing fumaroles and colorful lava formations, great examples of the dramatic geological events that have forged the Galapagos Islands over millennia.
 After descending, the afternoon is free to enjoy to large range of optional activities provided by your hotel such as: “Concha de Perla”, kayaking in Tintoreras or just relax on the exotic white-sand beaches of Isabela Island.

-Day 9: Puerto Villamil – Lava Tunnels – Tintoreras Islet – Puerto Villamil (B)
+Day 9: Puerto Villamil – Breeding Centre Flamingo lagoon – Tintoreras Islet – Puerto Villamil (B)

 In the afternoon we will visit Tintoreras Islet, located at a short distance from Puerto Villamil and home to a great variety of wildlife.
 Along the way you will be looking for Galapagos fauna, such as Blue footed boobies, which often rest in the rocks.
 Tintoreras Islet turquoise, crystalline waters are inhabited by white-tipped reef sharks, Galapagos Penguins, marine turtles and sea lions.
 One of its beaches surrounded by mangroves is one of the few sites where marine iguanas can reproduce successfully.
 Here we will have the best snorkeling opportunity with all these beautiful animals, including the curious Galapagos penguin.
 Snorkel freely as these play birds go about their daily lives around you.